 If the vendor delays the publication respectively the development of the fix without any obvious reason, Compass Security reserves the right to proceed as per chapter 1.10.

-Compass Security expects an acknowledgement in the Security Advisory provided that the vendor publishes an Advisory.
+Compass Security expects an acknowledgement in the security advisory provided that the vendor publishes an advisory.

-Example of an acknowledgement by Microsoft for a weakness identified by Compass:
+Example of acknowledgements for weaknesses identified by Compass: